CKOR: History

 CKOK disaffiliated from the CBC in 1977.
 CKOK-FM changed its call sign to CKOR-FM and in 1986 to its present call sign of CJMG.
 In 1985, the CRTC granted CKOK permission to move to 780 AM and to increase its power to 20,000 watts in the daytime and 10,000 watts at night, but the station never made the move as it remained at its present frequency and power.
 In 1988, Okanagan Skeena Group acquired the interest of Barkman and Pash, and then the interest of Ken Davis in 1990.
 CKOK adopted its present call sign of CKOR (taken from the former calls of its FM sister) in 1991.

 In 1999, Telemedia purchased Okanagan Skeena Group and its broadcasting assets (including CKOR); shortly after, CKOR adopted Telemedia's EZ Rock brand.
 In 2002, CKOR and the other former Okanagan Skeena stations were purchased by Standard Radio, which in turn was purchased on September 27, 2007 by Astral Media, the current owner of CKOR.
 Bell Media then acquired the stations when it purchased Astral Media.

 As part of a mass format reorganization by Bell Media, on May 18, 2021, CKOR flipped to adult hits under the Bounce branding.
 It is currently one of only two AM stations under the brand.

+On February 8, 2024, Bell announced a restructuring that included the sale of 45 of its 103 radio stations to seven buyers, subject to approval by the CRTC, including CKOR, which is to be sold to Vista Radio.
+The application was approved on February 13, 2025.

+The sale took effect April 14, 2025 and Vista rebranded the station to Classic Hits as 800 Summit.